It’s that time again – my favorite movies of 2017!

 The most batshit violent movie of the year!
 Vince Vaughn stars as a former boxer who ends up in jail.
 While there is wife is kidnapped and he is blackmailed into being an assassin on the inside if he wants her to live.
 There is nope hope of getting out, there’s only one insane scene of violence and murder after another.
 Absolutely breathtaking in its commitment to going over-the-top.
 A wild ride and an absolute blast to watch.
 This was THE movie of the year if you’re looking for non-stop carnage.

 4: THE SHAPE OF WATER (Guillermo del Toro, United States)

 Del Toro may be the most visionary director working in mainstream Hollywood.
 His latest is a love story between a cleaning lady at a high level military research faculty and a monster that is basically the Creature from the Black Lagoon.
 Set during the cold war paranoia of the sixties, this film is visually stunning and an emotional joy.
 Who would have thought that the best feel-good movie of the year would be a romance complete with monster sex?
-Easily del Toror’s best since PAN’S LABYRINTH.
+Easily del Toro’s best since PAN’S LABYRINTH.

 3: GET OUT (Jordan Peele, United States)